 The same can be said of my media experience: in three years, I have worked for a city newspaper, regional magazine, daily news website, newsroom diversity program, and freelanced for several other publications.
 I did this all while serving as editor-in-chief of UC Santa Barbara’s nationally recognized alt-weekly, The Bottom Line.

-I currently work at the San Francisco Chronicle on the metro desk, covering breaking news and Chinatown.
+I currently work at the San Francisco Chronicle on the metro desk, covering breaking news and crime.